smartdevicelink/manticore/docs/API/index.md

 }
 ```

-Result: Send a 200 automatically.
-The waiting time for address information is expected to take a long time, so another request using the url parameter in the body from the previous request is used to send the information back
+Result: The waiting time for address information is expected to take a long time, so another request using the url parameter in the body from the previous request is used to send the information back
 ```
-200
+Status code 200
 ```

 Second request body: